 Bicarbonate - use the lowest value: <15 mEq/L (6), 15-19 mEq/L (3), ≥20 mEq/L (0)

 Bilirubin - use the highest value: <4.0 mg/dL or <68.4 µmol/L (0), 4.0-5.9 mg/dL or 68.4-102.5 µmol/L (4), ≥6.0 mg/dL or ≥102.6 µmol/L (9)

 WBC count - input the worst white blood cells count (either high or low): <1.0 x 10³/mm³ (12), 1.0-19.9 x 10³/mm³: (0), ≥20 x 10³/mm³ (3)

-If the patient has more than one condition (AIDS, hematologic malignancy or metastatic cancer), choose the one with most points assigned - the points don't add up.
+If the patient has more than one condition (AIDS, hematologic malignancy, or metastatic cancer), choose the one with the most points assigned - the points don't add up.

-Type of admission (in other words: reasons for hospitalisation):
+Type of admission (in other words: reasons for hospitalization):

 - Scheduled surgical - if the surgery was scheduled 24 hours or more prior to admission (0)

 - Medical - if the patient hasn't undergone any surgical interventions within 1 week of admission (6)

 - Unscheduled surgical - if the surgery was scheduled less than 24 hours prior to admission(8)

 Let's show you how the calculator works!
 Imagine Rob, a 65 year old man, is referred to the ICU due to some complications and deterioration after being at the Internal Medicine Ward.
 He suffers from inoperable colon cancer with lung metastases and requires mechanical ventilation.
 His urine output in the last 8 hours was 400 ml, so, after calculations, it would be